top of page

 A Collection of ER Sticker Shock Prevent Consents

-This one is from healthcare pricing uberguru Marshall Allen, author of Never Pay the First Bill.
+Speaking of which, this bill is from the late, great man himself, healthcare pricing uberguru Marshall Allen, author of Never Pay the First Bill.
 He published his experience here, and Jessica Brooks, CEO of the Pittsburgh Business Group on Health, added her friend's similar experience as well:

 Most users, from other non-healthcare walks of life, would prefer that their names not be used but are willing to share their successes...